IsratMomi/IsratMomi/README.md

 - 👋 Hi, I’m @IsratMomi
 - 👀 I’m interested in machine learning with data science.
-- 🌱 I’m currently staying advance level on web developing.
+- 🌱 I’m currently staying on advance level of web developing.
 - 💞️ Currently learing vue.js which helps me to develop web system more efficiently.
 - 📫 Expert on Laravel but want to do more with Laravel in future.